Close menu

 What’s more, according to our platforms, tour operators and travel wholesalers are paving the way when it comes to booking sustainable hotels and experiences in some of our most popular destinations around the world.
 Which means, when it comes to influencing travellers to make sustainable choices, travel providers are essential!

-Promoting single-use plastic free hotels is just the first step of many; but it’s certainly a start.
+Promoting single-use plastic-free hotels is just the first step of many; but it’s certainly a start.

 Plus, ensuring that more sustainable hotels and travel opportunities are front and centre for travellers at the beginning of their booking journey, encourages and enables more sustainable choices – allowing the industry to work together to transform the ‘traditional’ traveller into a sustainable traveller.